anuradha-d/smart-spinner-cis/README.md

 Once you have installed this gem you can do the following :-

-# in application layout call spinner_tag,for example in application.html.haml
+In application layout call spinner_tag,for example in application.html.haml

 ```HTML
   = spinner_tag